eleanorthomas26/applied-statistics/Lego_Inventory_Markdown.md

     + Outgoing Pieces

 ## Introduction
-What is the purpose ofthe document we have created?
+The inventory is designed to provide an overview of the stock for a Lego Reselling company.

 You can find the [inventory here](https://docs.google.com/spreadsheets/d/1e5OsPttHjQvtAFLUt-rMEAGYMcvyG97LAem_8MwMLfk/edit?gid=450027551#gid=450027551).